11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text says, '‘Negative liberty’ seeks to define and defend an area in which the individual would be inviolable, in which he or she could ‘do, be or become’ whatever he or she wished to ‘do, be or become’.
+The text describes, '‘Negative liberty’ seeks to define and defend an area in which the individual would be inviolable, in which he or she could ‘do, be or become’ whatever he or she wished to ‘do, be or become’.
 This is an area in which no external authority can interfere.'

 Q17